 Some third-party certifications confirm that a product has been tested and meets strict safety standards.
 Here are a few to look for:

 - OEKO-TEX® Standard 100 is a globally recognized certification for textiles that ensures they are free from harmful substances, including BPA.
-Products that carry this certification have been tested for a wide range of chemicals, ensuring they meet strict safety standards for human health.
+Products bearing this certification have undergone testing for a wide range of chemicals, ensuring they meet stringent safety standards for human health.

 - NSF certification is a trusted standard for product safety and quality, particularly for items related to food and water.
-This certification ensures that products meet strict public health guidelines and have been tested for harmful substances, including BPA.
+This certification ensures that products meet stringent public health guidelines and have been tested for the presence of harmful substances, including BPA.

 - MADE SAFE® Certified is a comprehensive, third-party certification that ensures products are made without toxic chemicals known to harm human health or the environment.
 Unlike some certifications that focus on a specific category, MADE SAFE® applies to a wide range of everyday products, including personal care items, household goods, baby products, and even bedding.